2023-05-08

 Social Security Taxable Fraction

-If I is $25,000-$34,000 for single people or $32,000-$44,000 for married and filing jointly, 50% of your Social Security will be taxable.
+If PI is $25,000-$34,000 for single people or $32,000-$44,000 for married and filing jointly, up to 50% of your Social Security will be taxable.

 For Medicare part B and D -

-Table of Monthly Premium for Part B+D
+Table of Monthly Premium for Parts B+D

 single married premium